S. Madhusudhana Chary

-Sirikonda Madusudhana Chary (born 1962) is an Indian politician who served as the 1st Speaker of Telangana Legislative Assembly from 9 June 2014 to 16 January 2019.
+Sirikonda Madusudhana Chary (born 1962) is an Indian politician who served as the 1st Speaker of Telangana Legislative Assembly from 9 June 2014 to 16 January 2019 & now serving the LOP in TG Legislative Council.
 He won from Bhupalapalli constituency in Warangal in 2014 general elections.
 He is the former MLA of Bhupalapalli Constituency from 2018 Assembly Elections.
 He belongs to Telangana Rashtra Samithi and is a member of its Politburo.
 He lost the Telangana Legislative Assembly election held in December 2018.

 Early life

 He was born in Narsakkapalli village, Parkal, Warangal, Telangana to Venkatanarasaiah.
 He has an M.A. in English Literature from Kakatiya University, Warangal.

 Career

 He joined Telugu Desam in 1982 and was an MLA for Telugu Desam in 1994-99 from Shyampet in Warangal district and joined Lakshmi Parvathi's NTR-TDP in 1996 after the crisis.
 During this term when cotton farmers were committing suicides across Telangana region, he brought a bottle of pesticide to the Legislative Assembly in order to bring to the notice of the highest house in the state.
 One of the biggest influences in taking the movement of Telangana forward was when Hanmakonda legislator, Dasyam Vinay Bhaskar was forbidden to use the word Telangana on the floor of the Andhra Pradesh Legislative Assembly in 2000 when Telugu Desam was in power.